Which Of The Following Is Equivalent To A Real Number

 Q4: How can I tell if a decimal is rational or irrational just by looking at it?

 A4: If the decimal terminates (ends) or repeats a pattern of digits infinitely, it is rational.
 If it is non-terminating and non-repeating, it's irrational.
-However, this is not always easily discernible, especially with irrational numbers where the repeating pattern might be very long or complex.
+Still, this is not always easily discernible, especially with irrational numbers where the repeating pattern might be very long or complex.

 Q5: What are some practical applications of real numbers?